 3 Focuses for Security Operations in the Era of Remote & Hybrid Work

 What does support for a hybrid workforce look like for security operations?
-To ensure that corporate assets are protected and not exposed to excessive risk, SecOps teams will need to focus on three areas for remote and hybrid-remote workers: physical, digital, and human.
+For starters, it means brushing up on those must-have IT support certifications.
+However, to ensure that corporate assets are protected and not exposed to excessive risk, SecOps teams will also need to focus on three core areas for remote and hybrid-remote workers: physical, digital, and human.

 1. Physical: As the days of always (or mostly) in the office wane, security teams face an expanded attack surface.
 Now, every work-from-home (WFH) or work-from-anywhere (WFA) employee’s home, or even local coffee shop, can be an extension of the corporate network.
 And though this has increasingly been the case with mobile and mostly remote workers pre-COVID, the big change now is the sheer scale of employees working remotely.

 In the next wave, look at extending in-office physical policies out to the next wave of the “anywhere office.”
 For example, if you’re a “clean desk” company that requires employees to lock up laptops and turn off monitors when they step away, expand those policies to the “anywhere office” too.
 Though all employees may not have access to a locked cabinet at home, they probably can shut down their laptops and put them away in a drawer.
 Similarly, provide guidelines on how to keep critical hardware, like cable modems and Wi-Fi mesh routers, out of harm’s way from curious cats and capering kids.
 And for companies that can afford it, consider going one step further and purchasing hardware for remote workers to ensure that they’re using corporate approved vendors and versions.